cups/Gdb-vim/README.md

 ## Logging gdb output

-set logging on [off] <-- default gdb.txt set logging file [filename] set logging overwrite [else appending]
+set logging on [off] <-- default gdb.txt

+set logging file [filename]

+set logging overwrite [else appending]

 create a dir and turn on logging for that file:

 !mkdir dbg

-set logging file dbg/myfile.txt set logging on
+set logging file dbg/myfile.txt

-Repeat a command e.g.
+set logging on

+## Repeating commands

 n(ext) 3 <--jump 3 lines, including this line

 s(tep) 3

 (blank line - return) <-- repeat last command

-Args:
+## Default args (if repeatedly runnning the same test data)

-set args [args] <--set a default arg to use for all following invocations show args
+set args [args] <--set a default arg to use for all following invocations

-Arrays:
+show args

+## Array size limiting

-set print elements 10 <-- max limit the no of array elements shown
+set print elements 10 <-- max limit the no of array element to be shown at any time

-Rewind/restart:
+## Rewind/restart:

-	(do some debug - get to a point to freeze) checkpoint 		<-- returns this checkpoint-id eg 1
+	(do some debug - get to a point to freeze)

+checkpoint 		<-- returns this checkpoint-id eg 1

-	(go on and do some further dbg) restart 1 		<-- restart at previous checkpoint delete checkpoint 1  	<-- optionally clean up
+	(go on and do some further dbg)

+restart 1 		<-- restart at previous checkpoint

+delete checkpoint 1  	<-- optionally clean up

 NB A checkpoint is an identical copy of a process.
 Therefore if you create a checkpoint at (eg.) the start of main, and simply return to that checkpoint instead of restarting the process, you can avoid the effects of address randomization and your symbols will all stay in the same place.